 Doing so was not always easy, especially in major matches where the tempo was high and bags of prize money were at stake.
 Still, Shamsul carried himself with confidence - and was never ruffled by player aggression.
-"I've met players who got upset and would shout vulgarities if they were unhappy ut vulgarities if they were unhappy with my decisions.
+"I've met players who got upset and would shout vulgarities if they were unhappy with my decisions.
 But as a referee, I would try to bring the tempo down - just like how a conductor would lead his orchestra - by speaking to them calmly.
 Most players respond better to that."

+JUGGLE DIFFERENT LIFE

+RESPONSIBILITIES, BUT

-UGGLE DIFFERENT LIFE RESPONSIBILITIES, BUT REFEREEING HAS EQUIPPED ME WITH SKILLS TO DO SO.
+REFEREEING HAS EQUIPPED

+ME WITH SKILLS TO DO SO.